flarum/docs/guide/usefulterms.md

 ## User Handbook
 ### A glossary of terms used in the documentation, and their explanation

-This part of the document is to give you a better understanding on what certain terms said throughout the documentation mean.
+This part of the document is to give you a better understanding of what certain terms said throughout the documentation mean.
 You can refer to this at any time you are uncertain of anything.

 **_Discussion_**